computationalgeography/lue/document/doc/manual/data_model/concept.md

 objects of the same kind.
 Objects can represent abstract things, like economies, or very concrete things, like birds.
 Whatever makes sense in a certain context.
 Within a phenomenon all information related to the objects is aggregated into [property-sets](#concept-property-set).
-Property-sets aggregate information about objects that share the same [time domain](#concept-time-domain) and [space domain](#concept-space-domain) In the time domain, information is stored about *when* something was or is, whereas in the space domain, information is store about *where* something was or is.
+Property-sets aggregate information about objects that share the same [time domain](#concept-time-domain) and [space domain](#concept-space-domain).
+In the time domain, information is stored about *when* something was, is, or will be, whereas in the space domain, information is store about *where* something was, is, or will be.
 Often, information about when and where something is differs, depending on the kind of information.
 For example, the sex of animals does not change through time and space, but the weight does.
 In the data model, such information is stored in different [properties](#concept-property) and properties sharing a time and space domain are aggregated into property-sets.